 The bomb exploded at a height of roughly 500 meters in the sky just over this park.

 The A-bomb killed about 74 thousand people and injured about 75 thousand people in a moment.

-Three days ago, Hiroshima was destroyed by the first A-Bomb.
+Three days ago, Hiroshima had been destroyed by the first A-Bomb.

-But the weather in Kiyakyushu was bad on the day, so they changed the target to Nagasaki on very short notice.
+But the weather in Kiyakyushu was bad on the day, so they changed the target to Nagasaki in a hurry.